-Incidental Fee Schedule.
-At the time of printing, the Board of Regents had not yet established incidental fees for the 2010-2011 school year.
-When determined, specific information on incidental fees will be available online at www.semo.edu/cs/financing/fees.htm.
+Fee Schedule.
+At the time of printing, the Board of Regents had not yet established fees (Incidental, General, and Special Course Fees) for the 2011-2012 school year.
+Once established, specific information regarding these fees will be available online at www. semo.edu/cs/financing/fees.htm or by contacting Student Financial Services at (573) 651-2253.